radius-project/docs/docs/content/concepts/why-radius-concept/index.md

 ## Our starting point

 We started Radius to simplify and improve upon tools application developers use to deploy and manage applications.
-Our initial goal was just to create a platform for deployment that developers would love but, as we talked to more cloud customers, we realized almost every enterprise is creating a custom internal developer platform to standardize the way they deploy and manage cloud-native applications
+Our initial goal was just to create a platform for deployment that developers would love but, as we talked to more cloud customers, we realized almost every enterprise is creating a custom internal developer platform to standardize the way they deploy and manage cloud-native applications.

 Most enterprises are not dev-tools experts and as a result they struggle with the cost and complexity of building a home-grown solution.
 If we could provide an open-source solution that solved these problems for enterprises we could have a big impact.